 (Pocket-lint) - The Xbox controller has a pretty impressive lineage already - after the somewhat odd shape adopted by the original console's chunky gamepad, the Xbox 360 introduced a new form that's stood the test of time.

-It's only been lightly revised through the Xbox One years, and now stands to remain pretty similar for the Xbox Series X as well.
-That's testament to a great bit of design, but there are still some limitations to it.
+It's only been lightly revised through the Xbox One years, and has remained pretty similar for the Xbox Series X and S as well.
+That's a testament to a great bit of design, but there are still some limitations to it.
 Whether it's not quite the right shape for you, or because you want some extra buttons and functionality, picking up a different controller could be a game-changer.

 We've rounded up some of the best and most well-regarded models on the market for you, to help you make the best choice when picking a controller for your Xbox.